aria-7553/discord-base/README.md

 ```

 ## What else it does
-*All these don't have a prefix so they're run with @bot help, you set your own prefix for the groups you create (I made it this way because usually only these commands collide with other bots so you can use convenient prefixes for your own commands)*
+###### *All these don't have a prefix so they're run with `@bot [command]`.
+You set your own prefix for the groups you create*
+*(I made it this way because usually only these commands collide with other bots so you can use convenient prefixes for your own commands)*
 - Sets the presence to `Playing a game: @BOT'S USERNAME HERE help` (This looks much better than other presences Discord allows)
-- An `info` command with aliases `about, invite, inv` that gets the desciption and owner from [the application page](https://discord.com/developers/applications) and the GitHub page from the config file
+- An `info` command that gets the desciption and owner from [the application page](https://discord.com/developers/applications) and the GitHub page from the config file
+- A `prefix` command that sets the prefix for the guild, which works for every command in addition to `@bot` and the prefixes you set for your groups

 *And these from Serenity's standard_framework:*
 - A nice help command with aliases `commands, cmds`, listing all the other commands and their groups
-- Give more information about a command with `help [command name]`
+- Give more information about a command with `help [command]`
-- Suggest similar commands if `help [command name]` is.. well.. similar to another command
+- Suggest similar commands if `help [command]` is.. well.. similar to another command

 ## What it will be able to do (soon™)
-- Guild specific prefixes (a `prefix` command)
 - Showing the current prefix with the help command
 - Handling permissions
 - Localisation, different languages specific to guilds, channels, users (and letting others easily translate them)